Richmond, Virginia: Religion

 Richmond has several historic churches, including several prominent Anglican/Episcopal ones from before the Revolutionary War, Monumental Church, St. Paul's Episcopal Church, and St. John's Episcopal Church.
 Methodists and Baptists built subsequent early Richmond churches.
 The first, First Baptist Church of Richmond, was established in 1780.
 The First Presbyterian Church, organized on June 18, 1812, was the city's first Reformed church.
 The Second Presbyterian Church of Richmond, founded February 5, 1845, where Stonewall Jackson worshiped, was Richmond's first Gothic building and gas-lit church.
 St. Peter's Church, dedicated May 25, 1834, was the first Catholic church.
 The Cathedral of the Sacred Heart, dedicated 72 years later, is the Roman Catholic Diocese of Richmond's mother church.

 The first Jewish congregation in Richmond, and the sixth in the United States, was Kahal Kadosh Beth Shalom.
-By 1822, Beth Shalom members worshipped in Virginia's first synagog.
+By 1822, Beth Shalom members worshipped in Virginia's first synagogue.
 Eventually, the congregation merged with its offshoot, Congregation Beth Ahabah.
 Richmond has two Orthodox Synagogues, Keneseth Beth Israel and Chabad of Virginia.
 An Orthodox Yeshivah K–12 school system, Rudlin Torah Academy, includes a post high-school program.
-The city also is home to two Conservative synagogs, Beth El and Or Atid; and two Reform synagogs, Beth Ahabah and Or Ami.
+The city also is home to two Conservative synagogues, Beth El and Or Atid; and two Reform synagogues, Beth Ahabah and Or Ami.
 Other Jewish charitable, educational, and social service institutions serving Richmond include the Weinstein Jewish Community Center, Jewish Family Services, Jewish Community Federation of Richmond, and the Richmond Jewish Foundation.